Surprising Reasons to Minimize Kids Clothing

 Sure, you can argue that people express themselves through their clothing.
 I get that.
 I do.
 But shouldn’t we be teaching our children other ways to express themselves when they are young?
 When they are all grown up and making decisions for themselves IF clothing becomes an expression so be it.
 While they are little though, let us do our best to show them that beauty is on the inside.

-Downsizing your kid’s clothing means less time spent shopping
+Downsizing your kid’s attire means less time spent shopping

 Maintaining a large wardrobe for a child is a pretty big job.
 There is always something new they need.
 Something that needs replacing.
 Something they don’t have enough of.